OCA/purchase-workflow/stock_picking_batch_purchase_price_update/README.rst

 -  Go to 'Inventory > Configuration > Operations' Types
 -  Select Reception operation
 -  Enable 'Show Detailed Operations' option.
--  Go to Reception picking
+-  Go to picking batch with picking type Reception
 -  Add optional column 'Purchase price' in operations and/or detailed operations

 Usage
 =====

--  Go to Purchase > Products > Products and edit/create one
--  Set Product Type as Storable Product
--  Go to Purchase > Orders > Requests for Quotation
+1. Go to Inventory > Operations > Batch Transfers
--  Create new RQ with the previous product in the order lines
--  Confirm the Purchase Order
--  Now you have a new button called 'Receive Products' > Press it
+2. Select or create a batch transfer with picking type Receptions
--  Add optional column 'Purchase Price' in operations and or detailed operations
+3. Add optional column 'Purchase Price' in operations and or detailed operations
--  You can change the price of the purchase order line from here

 Bug Tracker
 ===========